April 7, 2021

 We believe the Report’s findings and recommendations help clarify and address the tragic Haas allegations.
 We note its important conclusion that, “We did not find evidence that during MMA’s operation, MMA leadership, team members, interns or any St. Catherine University employees were made aware of the allegations of sexual abuse reported to Into Account (a Kanas City-based victims advocacy group) relating to MMA and the University.”
 Similarly, neither the CSJs nor their staff had any knowledge of the alleged abuse.

-The Sisters of St. Joseph, a non-profit entity separate from St. Catherine University, did not sponsor nor were they associated with MMA.
+The Sisters of St. Joseph, a non-profit entity separate from St. Catherine University did not sponsor MMA.
 Upon learning of the allegations against Mr. Haas while working with MMA, CSJ Leadership reviewed its records and found that Carondelet Center, a CSJ host facility, rented limited space to MMA in 2012 and 2013.
 Some community members did attend MMA events.
 In the past, Mr. Haas provided periodic musical support for CSJ liturgies and rituals.
-The CSJs did not sponsor nor did we receive any reports of alleged related misconduct on our premises.
+The CSJs did not sponsor, nor did we receive any reports of alleged related misconduct on our premises.
 In response to the allegations and the Report, CSJ Leadership will be reviewing its related operational policies to increase safeguards.

 April 20th, 2021